 What is Molar Hypomineralization?

-Molar Hypomineralization, also referred to as 'chalky molars' is one of 4 types of Developmental Dental Defect (DDD or D3), and the most common.
-All are the result of development defects that occur while the teeth are developing.
-Molar Hypomineralization mostly commonly affects one or more first permanent molars, while primary molars may be affected.
+Molar Hypomineralization, also referred to as 'chalky molars' is one of 4 types of Developmental Dental Defect (DDD or D3) affecting tooth enamel, and the most common.
+All are the result of problems that occur while the teeth are forming.
+Molar Hypomineralization mostly commonly affects one or more first permanent (adult) molars, while primary (baby) molars may be affected also.
 In some cases, incisors are additionally affected.
-This defect occurs in the post-secretory phase of tooth development, i.e., after the enamel has been secreted.
-Teeth affected by this condition present with a chalky, demineralized area of enamel which can be more or less extensive.
-They may also present with areas that appear cream, yellow or brown in shade.
-The affected area can also be bumpy in appearance.
-The areas affected are defined, with normal enamel adjacent to them.
-Affected areas can also be bumpy in appearance.
+This defect occurs in the hardening phase of enamel development, i.e., after the enamel has been secreted.
+Teeth affected by this condition present with a chalky, hypomineralized (soft) area of enamel which can be more or less extensive.
+Chalky enamel may appear white, cream, yellow or brown in shade.
+The affected area can also be bumpy in appearance and is usually clearly demarcated from adjacent normal enamel.

 Impact on oral health

 This developmental defect results in the enamel containing less mineral and being softer than normal enamel.
-Teeth with Molar Hypomineralization are susceptible to breakdown, which may begin as soon as the tooth begins to emerge through the oral mucosa, or occurs post-eruptively.
-Affected teeth with severe demineralization may be at up to a ten-fold risk for dental caries.
+Hypomineralized molars are susceptible to breakdown, which may begin as soon as the tooth begins to emerge through the gums, or occurs post-eruptively.
+Affected teeth with severe hypomineralization may be at up to a ten-fold risk for dental caries.
 Additionally, breakdown can occur before dental caries begins, due simply to mastication on the weak enamel.
 Patients may also experience pain, including on brushing which then impacts oral hygiene, as well as from dentin hypersensitivity in affected teeth.
 Dental erosion is a further risk.

 Dental management